benquike/cheatsheets/tools/research/angr.md

 Page and SimPagedMemory:

+Page represents a page analogous to the page in OS.
+SimPagedMemory is used to manage the manage all the pages in an address space, including map/unmap, load/store memory objects, manage symbolic memory addresses etc.

 Classes for representing a page includes a base class named `BasePage` and 2 subclasses: `TreePage` and `ListPage`.

+- contains: first load an object and check whether index is included in the object.
+- store_mo: save an object in the page
+- copy: make a copy of the page
+- keys: returns the list of addresses that are used.
+- load_mo: loads a memory object from mthe page
+- replace_mo: replace an old object in the page with a new object
+- store_overwrite: if the object is bigger than the page, write with sinkhole mechanism, else set all the `_storage` array element accordingly.
+- store_underwrite:if the object is bigger than the page, write with sinkhole mechanism, else set only the `_storage` array elements that are None.
+- load_slice: return a list of tuples(addr, object) from start to end.

 A memory pages has its permission and can host multiple memory object. `TreePage` manages the objects in it using a binary tree while `ListPage` manages its objects using a list.

+`ListPage` maintains 2 internal fields `_storage` and `_sinkhole`.
+`_storage` is a list of PAGE_SIZE element.
+- `_storage` stores memory object like this: of object `A` takes `k` bytes from address `a` in this page, all elements from `a` to `a+k` point to `A`.

+- `_sinkhole` is used when the whole page belongs to an object, in which case, we only need to track only one object.

 SimPagedMemory is used to manage the paged memory system consisting of multiple pages and the objects in these pages.
 By default, it uses the `ListPage` implementation.

+Important fields:
+- `_pages`: all the pages
+- `_memory_backer` and `_permission_backer`: places where we can get contents and permission info from.
+- `_permission_map`: it saves the permission maps
+- `_cowed`: the pages set to be COW
+- `_initialized`: the initialized pages
+- `_page_size`: the size of one page in byte, default to be 4K

+Important methods:

+- `branch`: Create a SimPagedMemory object that is brached from the current info.
+- `load_objects`: given an address and the number of byte, return a list of all mapped memory objects.
+- `_create_page`: create a new ListPage object from the address given as argument.
+- `_initialize_page`: fill in the page with appropriate values, possibly from backers
+- `_get_page`: return the page specified by the page number provided as argument
+- `contains_no_backer`: check whether there are backers for an address
+- `keys`: return all the addresses where there are objects saved
+- `changed_bytes`: return the set of different bytes between 2 `SimPagedMemory`
+- `_apply_object_to_page`: write a memory object to a page
+- `_containing_pages`: return the pages containing a start and end address
+- `_containing_pages_mo`: return the pages containing a memory object
+- `store_memory_object`:
+- `replace_memory_object`
+- `replace_all`:
+- `get_symbolic_addrs`: get all addresses marked as symbolic.
+- `addrs_for_name`: Returns addresses that contain expressions that contain some name
+- `addrs_for_hash`: Returns addresses that contain expressions that contain a variable with a hash value
+- `memory_objects_for_name`: return the memory objects with some name
+- `memory_objects_for_hash`: return the memory objects with some hash value
+- `permission`: return the permission of an address
+- `map_region`: create pages and map them to the address space
+- `unmap_region`: unmap pages specified in an region.

 ![Class diagram of paged memory](./SimPagedMemory.png)